Conservation Tillage Farming: Practices To Protect Soil

 - to import/export the data from/to agricultural machinery;

 - to set the scouting tasks remotely using a unique mobile application.

-EOS Crop Monitoring For Efficient Chemicals Use In Conservation Tillage Systems
+EOSDA Crop Monitoring For Efficient Chemicals Use In Conservation Tillage Systems

 As we found out earlier, there are some problems with conservation tillage, such as many weeds and the need to use chemicals.
-EOS Crop Monitoring has a Zoning feature.
+EOSDA Crop Monitoring has a Zoning feature.
 It allows farmers to subdivide a field into multiple areas based on vegetation indices.
 Depending on the growth stage the index maps can signal weeds’ infestation in specific field’s regions as well as identify stagnant areas.
 Consistent with all of this data, farmers can optimize their use of different chemicals, including fertilizers, herbicides, fungicides, etc., by only applying them in the locations that need them and in the quantities required.
 Such an approach not only saves resources but also reduces soil and underground water pollution.
 Moreover, daily remote monitoring of the fields with vegetation and productivity maps contributes to reducing carbon footprint as a result of decreased volumes of utilized fuels by agricultural machinery for regular check-ups.

 Thus, conservation tillage is an effective way to preserve soil quality and protect it from erosion.
 While there are certain disadvantages associated with economic costs, potential land compaction, and the harms of herbicide use, with proper planning, types of conservation tillage practices are much more effective than traditional tillage methods in many cases.
 Moreover, with modern technologies that enable remote EOSDA Crop Monitoring, both large companies and small farmers can achieve high production rates.